iamsidshetty/k8s-cluster-setup-using-ansible/README.md

 # Kubernetes Cluster Setup in Public Cloud Using Ansible Playbooks
-Provides Ansible playbook to setup a K8s Cluster (1 Manager and N workers) on AWS
+Provides Ansible playbook to setup a K8s Cluster (1 Manager and N workers)

 ## Ansible Setup
 ### Installation